abewley/sort/README.md

 SORT was initially described in [this paper](http://arxiv.org/abs/1602.00763).
 At the time of the initial publication, SORT was ranked the best *open source* multiple object tracker on the [MOT benchmark](https://motchallenge.net/results/2D_MOT_2015/).

-This code has been tested on Mac OSX 10.10, and Ubuntu 14.04, with Python 2.7 (anaconda).

 **Note:** A significant proportion of SORT's accuracy is attributed to the detections.
 For your convenience, this repo also contains *Faster* RCNN detections for the MOT benchmark sequences in the [benchmark format](https://motchallenge.net/instructions/).
 To run the detector yourself please see the original [*Faster* RCNN project](https://github.com/ShaoqingRen/faster_rcnn) or the python reimplementation of [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn) by Ross Girshick.